 It takes several days for a steroid spray to build up to its full effect.
 Therefore, you will not have an immediate relief of symptoms when you first start it.
 In some people it can take up to two weeks or longer to get the maximum benefit.

-If you use the spray for hay fever, it is best to start using it at least a week before the hay fever season starts.
+If you use the spray for hay fever, it is best to start using it at least a couple of weeks before the hay fever season starts.

 What is the usual length of treatment?